MAY-JULY: Writing to Publish with Ariel Gore

 —Rebecca Kuder, 2023 alum and author of Dear Inner Critic: A Self-Doubt Activity Book

-Our trimester schedule follows a 3-months-on, 1-month-off pattern, with weekly assignments except in December, April, and August.
-Monthly Zoom meetings occur at 1 pm Pacific time on the first Sunday of each month (starting September 7th, excluding April 5th).
+The majority of our work takes place in a text-based online forum and is asynchronous—meaning you log in when you like.
+Monthly 2-hour Zoom meetings on the first Sunday of each month: Noon Pacific on May 3rd, 1 pm Pacific June 7th, and 1 pm Pacific July 5th.
 These optional but encouraged sessions will be recorded for those unable to attend.
 Guest speakers include authors, literary agents, editors, and publishers.

 “Ariel Gore knows how to nurture and feed aspiring writers.”